OE4T/linux-tegra-4.9/drivers/net/ethernet/aquantia/atlantic/README.txt

 	or
 	ip addr show

-	If not new interface appears, check dmesg output.
+	If no new interface appears, check dmesg output.
 	If you see "Bad firmware detected" please update firmware on your ethernet card.

 2. Assign an IP address to the interface by entering the following, where